 Why Visit Volendam?

-Volendam’s harbor is a quintessential example of the intense focus on the sea of the Dutch.
-As a result, the Volendam harbor area is justifiably one of the most distinct and beautiful parts of the Netherlands you will find.
+Volendam is a perfect example of the intense focus on the sea of the Dutch.
+As a result, Volendam is one of the most distinct and beautiful Towns in the Netherlands.

-If you have more time available, we highly recommend taking a boat trip to Marken, another fishing town we described below in more detail.
-A boat trip over the IJsselmeer will let you experience how it is to be on the water, and being on the water is very much a Dutch thing.
+If you have more time, I highly recommend taking a boat trip to Marken, another fishing town described below, in more detail.
+A boat trip over the IJsselmeer will let you experience how it is to be on the water, which is very much a Dutch thing.

 Why Should I Visit Marken?

 Marken is a beautiful picturesque Dutch village located on an island, but it can be reached by car via an embankment.
 However, taking the boat from Volendam to Marken is more fun.
 Marken is also less crowded than Volendam, which makes the atmosphere in Marken more authentic than in Volendam.